-The capacity building programme has sixteen key sessions covering core components and areas of targeted HIV intervention among H/TG.
+This capacity building programme of the manual has sixteen key sessions covering core components of targeted HIV intervention among H/TG.
 Besides, it has an opening session as well as a closing session.
 Every session is designed in the same way keeping in mind to address the three key aspects, viz., knowledge, skill and attitude, wherever it is necessary.
 The knowledge, skill and attitude that are most essential at the field level to scale up / implement the H/TG Intervention have been highly considered.
-Few complementary sessions on the topics related to mental health, gender affirmative surgery, etc. that were not covered in the operational guidelines which later found to be relevant have been included in this manual.
-Besides, in the context to the emerging advancement and the demand for establishing class and innovation, a session on Knowledge Capturing/Sharing is added as well.
+Few complementary sessions on the topics related to mental health, gender affirmative surgery, etc. which found to be relevant have been included in this manual.
+Besides, in the context to the emerging advancement and the demand for establishing class and innovation, a session on Knowledge Capturing/Sharing has been added as well.